 Protected Disclosure (Whistleblower) Policy: World Vision Australia is committed to the highest standards of legal, ethical and moral behaviour.
 A key part of supporting ethical standards in World Vision Australia is enabling people to speak up about unethical or unlawful conduct.

-Complaints Policy: How we listen and respond to concerns and complaints from our supporters, partners and the communities we serve.
+Complaints Policy: How we listen and respond to concerns and Complaints received from our supporters, beneficiaries, partners and the general public.

 Non-Development Activity Statement: World Vision Australia is committed to ensuring that it accurately represents its activities to the people we work with, our donors and the public.
 This statement guides World Vision Australia and our partners to make a clear separation between our development and humanitarian and non-development objectives and activities.